 Cardiff and Vale University Health Board, Community Dental Service

-We work closely with colleagues in the Community Dental Service in the delivery and evaluation of preventive dental programmes.
+We work with colleagues in the Community Dental Service on the delivery and evaluation of preventive dental programmes.

 Wales Primary and Emergency Care Research Centre (PRIME)

-The Oral and Dental Research Package in the PRIME Centre are lead by the Dental Public Health team.
+The Oral and Dental Research Package in the PRIME Centre is led by the Dental Public Health team.